|for Families of Children with Disabilities|

 There are several federal laws that have been enacted to protect the rights of individuals with disabilities, including children.
 State laws are also in place to ensure protection of the those rights, and may govern if they provide greater protection than federal laws.

 Although this website does not discuss states laws, families can learn more about the laws in their states by contacting a local PTI (parent training and information center).
-Another source of information about state resources can be found at the NICHCY (National Information Center for Children and Youth with Disabilities) website, on their State Resources page.

 This site provides information on major topics covered by IDEA 2004.
 It has excellent video clips on Early Intervening Services/RTI, Individualized Education Program, Discipline, Highly Qualified Teachers, Procedural Safeguards, and other important topics.

 DisabilityInfo.gov is a comprehensive online resource designed to provide people with disabilities with quick and easy access to the information they need.
 With just a few clicks, the site provides access to disability-related information and programs available across the government on numerous subjects, including benefits, civil rights, community life, education, employment.